 An idyllic period before the war

 The story began in 1938 with the political and social upheavals that would soon trigger the Second World War.
-The romantic encounter between Maria and Georg von Trapp, the happy family times experienced at the Villa Trapp along with the joy of making music, highlighted idyllic times during a difficult period.
-When the war broke out and the family had to flee Austria, people were fascinated in how the family remained so strong.
-They represented the fate of many who had to leave Austria due to the war.
+Maria and Georg von Trapp’s romantic encounter, happy family times at the Villa Trapp , and the family’s joy of making music are all snapshots of an idyll during a difficult period.
+When the war broke out and the family had to flee Austria, people were fascinated by their courage and solidarity.
+The fate of the Trapps represented that of many who were forced to leave Austria because of the war.

 The power of music

 Music is the all-encompassing element in “The Sound of Music”.
 It is a powerful and almost magical entity that doesn’t just unite the Trapp family; it also underlines how the strength of togetherness, love, and sense of community could prevail over the horrors of war.
 The lively and quirky Maria is even able to soften up the strict baron and ultimately help the family escape to America.

 The family’s solidarity and Baron von Trapp‘s refusal to obey the Nazis and enter the Wehrmacht are probably the most powerful elements in “The Sound of Music”.
 In the film, just before the Trapp family escape Austria, they appear on stage at the Felsenreitschule in Salzburg and Adolf Hitler is sitting in the audience.